CiscoTestAutomation/examples/clean/full_clean_asr1k_iosxe/README.md

 - executes 'write erase'
 - reload device
 - apply base configuration after reload
-- verifies the running image matches what was specified
+- verifies the running image matches what was provided

+Please substitute your device IP addresses, credentials and image directories in the templates provided before use.